 Obstetrics/Gynecology

-In the first year, residents spend eight weeks on the busy obstetric and gynecology service at MMCM.
+In the first year, residents spend eight to nine weeks on the busy obstetric and gynecology service at MMCM.
 Training emphasis is on prenatal care, normal delivery, post-partum care, and recognition of obstetrical emergencies.
-In both the second and third year the resident on obstetrics/gynecology performs or assists (depending on experience or level of training) in gynecological surgery, such as dilation and curettage, hysterectomy, and tubal ligation.
-The on-call resident is responsible for deliveries at night and on weekends, and a resident may elect to deliver his Family Practice Center patients, regardless of the service he is on at that time.
-Under this arrangement, each resident delivers about 125 babies during these three years.
-If the resident desires, he may obtain additional experience in C-sections.
+In both the second and third year the resident on the obstetric rotation assists (depending on experience or level of training) cesarean deliveries, induction of labor, and tubal ligation.
+During the night rotation, the third year resident is responsible for deliveries at night under the supervision of the in house Laborists or Faculty attending.
+Residents also follow pregnant patients in Family Practice Center and go on to deliver them.
+They will continue to follow the mom and baby in their outpatient clinic.
+Residents who desire to have obstetric privileges after residency get additional rotations and experiences.

 Emergency Medicine

-The first year resident spends four weeks as a member of the emergency room staff learning the immediate diagnosis and management of a wide variety of medical and surgical emergencies.
-Experience and teaching in the emergency room is provided continuously through the R-2 and R-3 years.
+The resident spends four weeks as a member of the emergency room staff learning the immediate diagnosis and management of a wide variety of medical and surgical emergencies.
+Our residents gain many opportunities to manage critically ill patients and perform procedures under the supervision of the Emergency Department physicians.
+Experience and teaching in the emergency room is provided continuously through the second and third years.

 Behavioral Science

-The Behavioral Science experience is a longitudinal rotation over the course of the entire second year of the residency program.
-Second year residents spend every Wednesday afternoon participating in a didactic session on a behavioral science topic for 1 1/2 hours, then spends the rest of the afternoon counseling patients who have been referred for crisis intervention or brief therapy sessions.
+The Behavioral Science experience is a longitudinal rotation over the course of the residency program.
+Every Wednesday afternoon, residents on outpatient electives participate in a didactic session on a behavioral science topic for an hour and then spend the rest of the afternoon counseling patients who have been referred for crisis intervention or brief therapy sessions.
 Residents learn counseling skills, the basics of DSM-IV diagnoses, use of psychiatric medications, and assessment of psychological issues with their patients.
-Supervision is provided by faculty family physicians, and a PhD Psychologist.
+Supervision is provided by a faculty family physician, and a Behaviorist.
 Residents are encouraged and expected to incorporate the principles that they have learned in the Behavioral Science experience into their own practice of medicine in the Family Practice Center.

 Outpatient Services (Community Medicine)